-lectronically first published on 12/2/2012, from the United States of America.
+This issue electronically first published on 12/2/2012, from the United States of America.

 Issue 8, December 2012

-Hello Clients, prospective Clients & other people interested in home architecture
+Hello Clients, prospective Clients & other people interested in home architecture.

 You will find a brief summary about each online article, followed by a hotlink to that article.
-We usually will have about 3 to 6 online articles a month, contained within the latest e-magazine issue. ust click on the links (you may have to press your control key, then click the link) to be taken to those pages on your Internet browser.
+We usually will have about 3 to 6 online articles a month, contained within the latest e-magazine issue.

+Just click on the links (you may have to press your control key, then click the link) to be taken to those pages on your Internet browser.
 If you ever lose this e-magazine, just reopen the e-mail that contains it, or send us a request and we will promptly send you another.
+You may save it to your hard drive, if you wish.

 If you ever think of an idea for a future story, let us know!
 We routinely create custom articles to answer the questions of our subscribers.